MustafaKhurram2k4/notion-project-management-redesign/README.md

 ## ◇ Overview

 **WAYPOINT** is an original redesign of the project-management experience inspired by Notion.

 The concept combines the flexibility of a workspace-oriented product with a more focused project-management workflow.

 Instead of organizing work primarily around pages and documents, WAYPOINT puts **active projects, tasks, deadlines, milestones, ownership and progress** at the center of the experience.

-The objective is simple:

 > **Make important work easier to see, understand and move forward.**